 Artificial intelligence has already improved many people’s lives over the past few years.
 A large portion of them don’t know that machine learning has played a big role in this endeavour.
 Some examples of this include self-driving cars, fraud prevention, music or film recommendations and security.
 Self-driving cars developed by Google have already been proven safer than standard drivers.
 Music and film recommendations have made it much easier to find your style, as an algorithm has been programmed to find links between shows/music you tend to watch.
 Security cameras have been improved to use facial recognition to work out if a person approaching your home is a stranger or a frequent visitor.
 An example of fraud prevention is when there is an unusually large transaction taking place with your account you will be notified and asked to confirm it.
 This is detected by analysing your transactions and figuring out a pattern, if a large outlier comes along then you will be notified.

+aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa